Panasonic FZ2500 vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ2500 and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the FZ2500 and A6300 can be found, respectively, in the Panasonic FZ2500 Manual (free pdf) or the online Sony A6300 Manual.

 So what conclusions can be drawn?
 Is the Panasonic FZ2500 better than the Sony A6300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.